 Terms & Conditions

-We do not accept credit or debit card payments over the phone for amounts in excess of £500.
+We do not accept Credit or Debit card payments over the phone or in-person for amounts in excess of £1,000.
 Successful bidders are welcome to arrange payment via bank transfer.
 Information can be obtained directly from the auctioneer.

 Explanatory Introduction To Our Auctions

-The Auctioneer acts only as agent of the seller (unless otherwise specifically declared).
-Accordingly a seller is not paid until payment is received from the Buyer, nor is the auctioneer necessarily in a position to know the history of or asses the quality of Lots sold on behalf of these principals.
+The Auctioneer acts only as an agent of the seller (unless otherwise specifically declared).
+Accordingly, a seller is not paid until payment is received from the Buyer, nor is the auctioneer necessarily in a position to know the history of or asses the quality of Lots sold on behalf of these principals.
 In addition, Lots sold are likely to have been subject to wear and tear caused by use or the effects of age and may therefore have faults and imperfections.
 Buyers are given ample opportunity at viewing times to examine Lots to be sold and will be assumed to have done so.
-They must rely solely on their own skill or judgement as to whether Lots are fit for any particular purpose, and as to compliance with catalogue descriptions or illustrations-see Condition 6
+They must rely solely on their own skill or judgement as to whether Lots are fit for any particular purpose, and as to compliance with catalogue descriptions or illustrations – see Condition 8.

 All bids made shall be treated as offers made upon these conditions of Sale and all persons present are admitted to attend a Sale on the basis that they have notice of these conditions.